 Guidelines & Expectations

-The CILT Program is highly competitive and we only admit 30 girls and 36 boys per session.
+The CILT Program is highly competitive.
 Applicants should have conscientious respect for organization, compliance with rules and regulations that put the safety of younger campers before personal interests, a genuine interest in working with children, and a willingness to be a positive role model at Camp.

 Applicants should spend at least one summer (preferably multiple summers) as a camper at Camp Sea Gull or Camp Seafarer before applying to be a CILT.